awesomemotive/wp-simple-pay-lite/readme.txt

 Requires PHP: 5.6
 License: GPLv2 or later

-Easily accept payments on your WordPress site with our Stripe payments plugin.
-Create credit card payment forms in minutes using Stripe Checkout.
+Easily accept credit card payments on your WordPress site using Stripe Checkout.

 == Description ==